-Net change in fund balances - total governmental funds \$ - Amounts reported for governmental activities in the Statement of Activities are different because: Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
-The net effect of the current year's depreciation is to decrease net position.
-(46,539) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-(19,108) Change in net position of governmental activities \$ ( 65,647)
+Net change in fund balances - total governmental funds \$ 6,441 Amounts reported for governmental activities in the Statement of Activities are different because: Current year capital outlays are expenditures in the fund financial statements, but they should be shown as increases in capital assets in the government-wide financial statements.
+The net effect of removing the 2017 capital outlays is to increase net assets.
+18,893 Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
+The net effect of the current year's depreciation is to decrease net position. ( 15,513) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds. ( 3,238) Change in net position of governmental activities \$ 6,583